 A visitor to Wissahickon Park, if they hike to the right place, can see the 15 foot tall stone statue of a Native American warrior.
 The statue is meant to honor the Lenape who were the first settlers in this area.
 However, the statue is historically inaccurate in terms of the depiction of the warrior (not the correct headdress etc).
 More poignant and for Marion at least, disturbing, is what the statue really represents in terms of the Native American experience as a result of colonization in the early Americas.
 There is much talk today about preserving monuments - it made Marion wonder, what if these monuments could actually SPEAK?
 What would they say?

-The Lenape used at the end of the song is with my special thanks to representatives of the Nanticoke Lenni-Lenape Tribe for assistance in ensuring proper phrasing and pronunciation.
+The song is part of Marion's Philly Song Series project.
+The Lenape used at the end of the song is with very special thanks to representatives of the Nanticoke Lenni-Lenape Tribe for assistance in ensuring proper phrasing and pronunciation.
 The second phrase in particular has special meaning to them and reinforces the message of their tribe that 'they are still here'.
 More information about their tribe can be found at http://www.nanticoke-lenape.info/.

 Nteshwasihena ala hate (We lived through it)